- Medicine | Graduate Entry Programme MBBS (GEP) (4 Years), Full time

 Graduates with a non-UK degree

-Graduates who offer a degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Admissions Office (firstname.lastname@example.org) the following prior to application to ensure your eligibility to apply:
+Graduates who offer a degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Student Recruitment and Admissions Office (email@example.com) the following prior to application to ensure your eligibility to apply:

-- Graduates from America/Canada must offer an Honours degree with a GPA of 3.6 or higher on a 4.0 scale, and a UK NARIC statement is not required.
+- Graduates from USA/Canada must offer an honours degree with a GPA of 3.6 or higher on a 4.0 scale, and a UK NARIC statement is not required.

 Admission to medicine at Barts and The London is highly competitive.
 We receive well over 1,500 applications for entry and interview about 200 candidates.
 Approximately 60 offers are made, and 39 students will be admitted in September to the four-year course (A101).